-Does your child have pediatric dentist to set a good first impression.?
-While it’s normal and expected for young children to feel apprehensive, it’ll be up to you and your child’s
+Does your child have pediatric dentists to set a good first impression.?
+While it’s normal and expected for young children to feel apprehensive, it’ll be up to you and our

 We want your child to be comfortable and happy going to the dentist and that is why we want to help you every step of the way.
 Our pediatric dentists have years of experience treating children.